Fzkuji/awesome-AI/README.md

 English | [中文](README_zh.md)

-Browse the [website](https://publish.obsidian.md/artificial-intelligence) for the best experience until 11/03/2024.

 # Awesome AI: artificial intelligence study notes

 ✨ Welcome to my Artificial Intelligence Study Notes project!
 This project is my personal study notes, which records and organizes all the machine learning knowledge I have learned with long-term updates.